Quebec Autoroute 55: Route description

 Autoroute 55 connects the mid-sized communities of Magog, Sherbrooke, Drummondville, Trois-Rivières, and Shawinigan and the smaller communities in between.
 The most notable feature on A-55 is the Laviolette Bridge between Trois-Rivières and Bécancour, which is one of the longest bridges in Quebec and in Canada.

 A-55 had a short "gap" between Bécancour and Drummondville until October 2006.
 The gap resulted from Transports Quebec's original intention of bringing A-55 southeast towards Victoriaville along what is now Autoroute 955 before shifting southwest to rejoin existing A-55 near Richmond.
 However, plans changed in the 1970s, and the present routing was chosen.
 The southern section was originally supposed to be Autoroute 51 and was intended to continue to the planned extension of Autoroute 30 in Pierreville.
 A-55 was signed along Route 155 (which is not an Autoroute-standard highway) until the new route was completed.

 All of the southern portion of A-55 became a full four-lane freeway by the end of October 2006.
 The gap being filled in the northern portion will initially be a two-lane freeway for about 20 km, but it is intended to ultimately be four lanes.

 The designation Autoroute Joseph-Armand Bombardier is in honour of Quebec businessman Joseph-Armand Bombardier, who lived in Valcourt, near where A-55 passes and who invented the snowmobile there.
 His company, Bombardier Inc., started by building snowmobiles and eventually grew into a major international manufacturer of transit vehicles and aircraft.

 The designation Autoroute de l'Énergie means "Energy Highway" since it provides access to the Gentilly Nuclear Generating Station in Bécancour and the hydroelectric facilities in Shawinigan and the Haut-Saint-Maurice area, but the section north of A-30 is likely to remain at its comparatively short length to Shawinigan for the foreseeable future.

 Exit list

+Rest Areas

+There are three rest areas found on A-55 and none are full service centre as most are near populated areas that can provide services for travellers.

+Future

+On April 2, 2024, Drummondville news outlet Vingt55 reported that Transport Minister Geneviève Guilbault alongside Minister Responsible for the Centre-du-Québec Region André Lamontagne announced in Drummondville that the Government of Quebec has made a two-year investment of CAD$274,442,000 in the roadways of the Centre-du-Québec region, and that part of the money would be going towards converting A-55 between Sainte-Eulalie and Bécancour from a super two to a standard four-lane freeway.
+Announcements regarding rest areas being renovated or revamped along the highway are expected to come at a later date.